nwbean/MRCTs-BMA/Joint-Model-with-Time-to-Event-Endpoint-and-Continuous-Longitudinal-Marker/simulations-code/cluster-results/00_READ_ME_Guide_to_Cluster_Results.txt

    - alpha: 0.5

-batch-survival-models-only.sh - runs simulation "survival-models-only" with the following details:
+survival-models-only - simulation with the following details:
    - equal regional sample sizes
    - treatment hazard ratio of .868 for alternative regions
    - N = 9340